-The pandemic has raised many questions regarding supplements and how to boost immunity.
+The COVID 19 pandemic has raised many questions regarding supplements and how to boost immunity.
 Also of interest is how we can improve our overall health with food, vitamins and minerals.

 A plant flavonoid called Quercetin which is found in capers and green tea has been discovered to boost immunity levels and be helpful in the treatment for the Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2).
 In this article we will take a closer look into Quercetin, it’s overall effect on the body and how it has been shown to help strengthen immunity.
 Additionally, we will share how Quercetin can be used as a method to treat /reduce the severity and duration of Covid19.

 To be able to better understand how Quercetin works, we need to understand why the immune system is so important when it comes to treating Covid19.

 The immune system’s primary role is to protect the body from harmful cells.
 Viruses and bacteria would have free reign without it, and we would be sick all of the time.
 Your immune system distinguishes your body’s cells from foreign cells, and helps it to eliminate those that may be potentially harmful.